Alien-Worlds/alienteleport/contracts/teleporteos/README.md

 - Adjustable amount of needed oracle confirmations for a receiving teleport
 - Adjustable minimum amount for deposits and teleports
 - Option to delete old teleport and cancel entries without losing consensus
+- Store all needed bridge data in stats table for interoperability with custom front end apps

 # Deployment and initialization